 Key Industries: Insurance, Entertainment, Telecommunications, Banking

 Predictive analytics tools make assembling your data and improving your processes easy.
 Other than the industries mentioned above, some domains apply predictive analytics use cases as a core operating strategy.
-Below are some specific industries that commonly use predictive analytics use cases to enhance their business:
+Below are some commonly used examples of predictive analytics that have proven to enhance business growth for specific industries:

 Fundraising depends on the intelligent use of provided data and good old-fashioned relationship building with other organizations in the market.
 Identifying who to connect with and how to connect with them gives you an edge to leg up and remove the procedure.